Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Introduction

-\textbf{Acknowledgements.} We heartily thank Joseph Ayoub for guiding us through his work on six functor formalisms \cite{AyoubThesis} and rigid analytic motives \cite{AyoubRig} and Martin Gallauer for insightful explanations about his work \cite{AGV} and Brad Drew's work on coefficient systems \cite{DrewMHM}.
-We thank Peter Scholze for communicating to us the proof of Theorem~\ref{comparison-conservative--thm} and Vlaidimir Hinich for answering our questions about the enriched Yoneda lemma.
-We thank Yicheng Zhou (Lemma~\ref{pro-vanishing-and-Mittag-Leffler--lemma}) and Marc Hoyois (Theorem~\ref{thm-gluing}) for helpful comments on a previous version of this article.
+\textbf{Acknowledgements.} We heartily thank Joseph Ayoub for guiding us through his work on six-functor formalisms \cite{AyoubThesis} and rigid analytic motives \cite{AyoubRig} and Martin Gallauer for insightful explanations about his work \cite{AGV} and Brad Drew's work on coefficient systems \cite{DrewMHM}.
+We thank Marc Hoyois for helpful comments on Theorem~\ref{thm-gluing} and Alberto Vezzani for feedback on an earlier draft about rigidity.
 Furthermore, we thank Ryomei Iwasa and Florian Strunk for helpful discussions around this paper's content.
-The first named author thanks Georg Tamme for continuous discussions about K-theory of rigid spaces.

 Both authors were supported by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.
 The second named author was furthermore supported through the Walter Benjamin Programme (DFG, project number 524431573) during his stay at the Laboratoire de Mathématiques d'Orsay.
 He wants to thank Vincent Pilloni for hosting him and all the other people giving a friendly and mathematically interesting environment.
+Moreover, we thank Johannes Sprang for fostering this collaboration by hosting CD in Essen in January 2026.

 \textbf{Assumptions and notations.} Throughout, we fix some inaccessible regular cardinal $\kgbar$.
 By \textit{small}, we will mean \textit{$\kgbar$-small}.
 A \emph{category} always means an $\infty$-category, i.e. an $(\infty,1)$-category in the sense of \cite{HTT}, and we identify 1-categories with their image under the nerve functor.
 Let us fix some notation for the categories appearing in this article. \begin{enumerate} \item[$\bullet$] $\Spc$, the category of small spaces, or equivalently small $\infty$-groupoids or small $\infty$-sets, or small anima (depending on your taste). \item[$\bullet$] $\Sp$, the category of spectra. \item[$\bullet$] $\PrL$, the category of presentable categories with colimit preserving functors. \item[$\bullet$] $\PrLO$, the category $\PrL$ endowed with the Lurie tensor product \cite[\S 4.8.1]{HA}. \end{enumerate} The term \emph{essentially unique} is short hand for the expression \emph{unique up to contractible choice}.